nabilabd/monitorMP/Description.md

 Then, there are a number of questions of interest, such as:
 * What is the optimal number of technicians to have on reserve to minimize the number of malfunctions at any given moment?
-* When should a technician be dispatched for most efficient use of resources (e.g., fuel for travel, etc)?

 # Problem Statement